jhynes94/Open-LE/README.md

 - Green (Phase 1): Data upload and pending state
 - Yellow (Phase 2): ACK challenge & signed ACK return
 - Blue (Phase 3): Data retrieval & decryption

 ![OLE Settlement Flow Diagram](OLESettlementFlow.png)

 ## Payment Model
 - Escrowed Payment: Upon submitPayload, payment is locked in escrow.
 - Release Trigger: On confirmAck, escrow is released to Relay.
-- Failed ACK: If confirmAck is not received within timeout, payment is not released.
+- Failed ACK: If confirmAck is not received within timeout, payment is not released and data is locked.

 ## Security Considerations
 - All cryptographic operations should use audited libraries.